digbmc/media-medea/play.md

 title: Media/Medea
 ---

 *Media/Medea* is a play by Pulitzer-winning playwright James Ijames which reimagines Euripides' *Medea* for the 21st century by foregrounding issues of race and familial conflict.

+World premeire performances of *Media/Medea* will take place April 13 – 16 at the Bryn Mawr College Hepburn Teaching Theater, and April 20 – 22 at the Community College of Philadelphia’s Performance Theater.
+Ticket reservations will be available online to the general public beginning March 31.

-An open-access version of Ijames' script will be made available here following the world premiere of the play at Bryn Mawr College and the Community College of Philadelphia in April 2023.
+Following the world premiere, an open-access version of Ijames' script will be made available on this website.

 ---